jfalkner/algorithms/code/finding_repeats/README.md

 you can simply find what number appears twice.
 That works.
 Then pause to think if O(n log n) can be dropped to O(n) or better.

-I was asked this question by Duo Security during interviews.
+I was asked a similar question during an interview to be a senior software engineer.
 It seemed clearly to be a FizzBuzz style question; however, the lead interviewer was also clearly experienced.
 I suspected he wanted to check my communication skills and be able to ask follow-up questions about the problem.
 The below solutions walk through the discussion we had.

 ### Solution #1: Easy O(n log n)